raviriley/agency-jekyll-theme/README.md

 The Jekyll structure of this theme includes:

-- `_projects` files - what generate the portfolio grid.
+- `_portfolio` files - what generate the portfolio grid.
 YAML front matter handles all the details
 - the `page` layout allows custom pages, as seen in the legal and 404 pages
 - `sitetext.yml` enables complete customization of all site text
 - `nav.yml` enables fully customizable navigation